-Remember that ‘Share a Coke’ campaign from 2014?
-It had shoppers frantically rummaging through aisles of neatly arranged coke bottles in the hope that their favourite multi-national, multi-billion pound corporation hadn’t forgotten about them.
+Remember the ‘Share a Coke’ campaign from 2014?
+It had shoppers in a chokehold.
+Frantically rummaging through aisles of neatly arranged coke bottles in the hope that their favourite multi-national, multi-billion pound corporation hadn’t forgotten about them and their obscure name.

 Localisation is about adapting your business and brand message to multiple target markets across a global audience and without it, you stand little chance of success.

 What is localisation?

 Put simply, localisation is the process of adapting content or a product to a specific market or locale.
 There’s no doubt that if you’re trying to sell a product, producing things like marketing materials in the native language is important.
 As Nelson Mandela once said:

 “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart”